DataDog/integrations-extras/typingdna_activelock/README.md

 ## Overview

 [TypingDNA ActiveLock][3] is a Continuous Endpoint Authentication app that helps prevent unauthorized access to your company computers.
 Once installed on a user's PC, it continuously verifies the user by the way they type.
-If an unauthorized typing pattern is detected, ActiveLock instantly locks the computer and/or logs the data to your desired logging platform (i.e. Datadog).
+If an unauthorized typing pattern is detected, ActiveLock can instantly lock the computer and log the data to your desired logging platform (such as Datadog).

 To visualize your data in Datadog, a custom ActiveLock app needs to be configured and installed.
 This is the same install for all of your company computers.